Arm-Examples/FVPs-on-Mac/README.md

 - By default, only the current working directory is mounted into the Docker container.
-Hence, all files accessed (application images, configuration files) must be stored in the current working directory or its subdirectories, unless you specify a different mount directory using `FVP_MAC_PRIMARY_MOUNT_DIR`.
+Hence, all files accessed (application images, configuration files) must be stored in the current working directory or its subdirectories, unless you specify a different mount directory using `FVP_MOUNT_DIR`.

 - Fast Models require an activated User Based License.
 The license cache stored in `~/.armlm` on the host machine is always mapped into the container.
 Thus, the models running inside of the container reuse the